Open Science

 • Fix by having standards and developing methods for communicating details.

-• Brain Imaging Data Structure (new!)
-(BIDS)
+• Brain Imaging Data Structure (BIDS)

 • codebook R package